NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   module if you either a) own a lot of content on D&DBeyond (guilty), or b) have players that prefer to create their character sheets in D&DBeyond.
 To get the most out of this module, it should be paired with both [Dynamic Active Effects](https://foundryvtt.com/packages/dae/) and
   [Dynamic Active Effects SRD](https://foundryvtt.com/packages/Dynamic-Effects-SRD/).
-    - Image upload directory --> assets/ddb-imported-images
-    - Item compendium --> DDB Items
-    - Features compendium --> DDB Features
+    - Core Settings
+        - Use full source book name --> Enabled
+        - Should imported monster have vision set --> Enabled
-    - Spell compendium --> DDB Spells
+        - Restrict to trusted users --> Disabled
+        - Allow all users to sync to DDB --> Enabled
-    - Monster compendium --> DDB Monsters
+        - Monster D&D beyond link in title bar --> Enabled
+        - Character DDB-importer button in title bar --> Disabled
+        - Make title bar icon white --> Disabled
         - Log level --> Info
+    - Core Setup
+        - A location for image uploads --> assets/ddb-imported-images
+        - A cobolt cookie --> \*your cobolt cookie here\*
-    - Patreon supporter beta key --> \*your beta key, if you have one\*
+        - Campaign URL/ID --> \*your campaign URL/ID here, if you have one\*
-    - DDB Cobalt Cookie --> \*your cookie\*
-    - DDB campaign URL or ID --> \*your campaign URL/ID, if you have one\*
+        - Patreon key --> \*your patreon key here, if you have one\*
+    - Compendiums
+        - Spells --> DDB Spells
+        - Items --> DDB Items
+        - Classes --> DDB Classes
+        - Class features --> DDB Features
+        - Races --> DDB Races
+        - Feats --> DDB Feats
+        - Racial traits --> DDB Racial Traits
+        - Monsters --> DDB Monsters
+        - Create default compendiums if missing --> Enabled
 - [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) - How can you play D&D without any dice!?
 Allows you to roll 3D dice on your screen.
 It is absolutely necessary for the clickity clackities.
     - Core Settings